thriveweb/glass/content/post/chelsea-s-choice.md

 author: Chelsea
 date: 30th May 2018
 content: >-
-  As far back as I can remember, I have always known that the choices you make today, define who you are tomorrow.
+  <https://vimeo.com/259983830>As far back as I can remember, I have always
+  known that the choices you make today, define who you are tomorrow.

   In everyone's life, doors have opened and closed, and continue to do so.